-If a holiday falls on a day when classes are in session, some offices and/or departments will need to remain open; and therefore, some staff employees will be required to work.
-The need for an office or area to remain open will be determined by the President, the Chief Academic Officer and/or the Chief Financial Officer.
-The respective department head, or supervisor will determine which staff employees will be required to work.
-In this event, staff employees who work on the holiday will receive an equivalent amount of personal time for hours worked, up to the amount of holiday time normally given (see next paragraph for calculation of holiday time).
-Such personal time will be in addition to the personal time given annually to each employee and must be used by the last day of the last pay period in June of a given year or be forfeited.
-Administrative faculty who work on the holiday will receive an equivalent amount of work work on the holiday will receive and must be used by the last day of the last pay period in June of a given year or be forfeited.
-Administrative faculty who work on the holiday will receive an equivalent amount of work worked.
+If a holiday falls on a day when classes are in session, certain offices and departments may need to remain open, requiring some employees to work.
+The need for an office or area to remain open will be determined by the President, the Chief Academic Officer, and/or the Chief Financial Officer.
+The respective department head or supervisor will determine which employees will be required to work.
+In this event, hourly staff employees who work on the holiday will receive their regular pay for hours worked plus holiday pay, up to the amount of holiday time normally given (see next paragraph for calculation of holiday time).
+Holiday hours are not included in the calculation of overtime.
+Administrative faculty who work on the holiday will receive an equivalent amount of vacation time for the hours worked and should contact Payroll directly to coordinate the appropriate leave adjustment in their records.

-For employees with work schedules that vary from the normal five (5) day work week with a consistent number of hours per day, hours paid for a given holiday are calculated by dividing an employee's budgeted hours per week by five (5).
-For example, an employee working 8 hours per day for 4 days per week would receive 6.4 hours of holiday pay for a given holiday (i.e. 32 divided by 5 = 6.4).
+For employees with work schedules that differ from the standard five-day workweek but have a consistent number of hours per day, holiday pay is calculated by dividing the employee's budgeted weekly hours by five.
+For example, an employee who works 8 hours per day for 4 days per week would receive 6.4 hours of holiday pay per holiday (i.e., 32 weekly hours divided by 5 = 6.4).